 we serve as contact points for diversity issues at PHYS- please contact any of our members if you would like to get in touch

-To celebrate the International Women's Day of 2022, we interviewed our female physics professors.
-The interviews can be found here: https://www.aalto.fi/en/news/meet-our-female-phys-professors
+To mark Women's Day in 2022 we interviewed our female physics professors.
+The interviews can be found here: https://www.aalto.fi/en/news/meet-our-female-phys-professors.

 Some earlier highlights